 Writing a book, whether it’s your first or your tenth, can be intimidating.
 Getting the idea is easy enough.
 Getting that idea from your head to your page in a concise, engaging manner, is another story.
+That’s where a book coach can help.

 Writers write.

-- What Does A Book Coach Do?
+What Does A Book Coach Do, Exactly?

 Want to outline but need a guide?
 Hire a book coach.